EDToft/willdurand.github.com/_posts/2013-07-30-from-stupid-to-solid-code.markdown

 If making a change in one module in your application requires you to change another module, then coupling exists.
-For instance, you instantiate objects in your constructor's class instead of passing instances as arguments.
+For instance, you instantiate objects in your class' constructor instead of passing instances as arguments.
 That is bad because it **doesn't allow further changes** such as replacing the instance by an instance of a sub-class, a _mock_ or whatever.